 The report will analyze the results from our assessment methods and rate the quality and effectiveness of Literature major student performance on each student learning outcome goal.
 The Literature Major Committee has established levels of performance on each learning goal, using the green, yellow and red light analogy.
+Prof. Crowe and Dr. George conducted the assessment of this year's portfolio.
+Rather than conduct an interview, we opted instead to send the questions to our graduating senior; the answers to those questions have yet to be received at this writing.

-Our piloting of the assessment process revealed the following findings:
+The analysis of the portfolio revealed the following: